arabcoders/watchstate/FAQ.md

 ### Q: I get tired of writing the whole command everytime is there an easy way run the commands?

-Since there is no way to access the command interface outside docker, you can create small shell script to at least omit part of command that you have to write for example create new file named
+Since there is no way to access the command interface outside docker, you can create small shell script to at least omit part of command that you have to write for example, to create shortcut for docker command do the following:

 ```bash
 $ echo 'docker exec -ti watchstate console "$@"' > ws
 $ chmod +x ws
 ```

-after that you can do `ws command` for example, `ws db:list`
+after that you can do `./ws command` for example, `./ws db:list`

 ---